-A £900k scheme – the third in a £59m programme to create new homes in Sunderland – is underway in Shiney Row, Sunderland.
+A £900k scheme – the third in a £59m programme to create new homes in Sunderland – has completed in Shiney Row, Sunderland.

-Sunderland City Council has appointed North East construction partner Tolent to complete a handful of stunning new homes, that will create a pocket-sized community in the Houghton village.
+Sunderland City Council appointed North East construction partner Tolent to complete a handful of stunning new homes, that have created a pocket-sized community in the Houghton village.

-The Homes England-backed development of five two-bedroom bungalows will create properties for affordable rent for over 55s, and is the second council-led new-build scheme to be delivered across the city.
+The Homes England-backed development of five two-bedroom bungalows has created properties for affordable rent for over 55s, and is the second council-led new-build scheme to be delivered across the city.

 The local authority has committed to bring more than 360 empty properties into use as family homes over the next five years; deliver 117 new build bungalows; and through new build, conversion and refurbishment, create 95 new homes as supported accommodation.